VolfLife/Playlist-Generator/README.md

 ## Usage

-The program operates in two modes: GENERATOR or EDITOR.
+The program operates in two modes: Generator or Editor.

 ### Generator Mode